Meet the Team

 Cat Coordinator

-I joined the rescue in March 2020, although my love and work with cats started when I was a young girl.
-At the age of 14, I volunteered at a vet clinic cleaning cages and helping with reception.
-It was not the most glamorous job, however it was to me, as I got to spend time with the animals.
+I joined the rescue in March 2020, however, my love and work with cats started when I was a young girl.
+At 14, I volunteered at a vet clinic cleaning cages and helping with reception.
+It was not the most glamorous job, but it was perfect as I got to spend time with the animals.

-On the weekends, I would bring cats home to my mother, who would immediately exclame that they couldn’t stay.
-However, before Monday came, we would have either found homes for them, or made room in our home.
+On the weekends, I would bring cats home to my mother, who would immediately remind me that they couldn’t stay.
+However, before Monday came, we always found homes for them, or made room in our house.
 I was lucky to have such an understanding family.

-Fast forward to now, not much has changed.
-I currently have 6 cats in my care; which includes one sick foster kitten.
-I love working with sick kittens and cats.
-I find it very rewarding to watch their progress as day by day they become stronger and healthier.
+Fast forward to now and not much has changed.
+I currently have a houseful of cats in my care and I love them all.
+I find it very rewarding to watch their progress; learning to be loved and letting me be their friend and protector.
 However, my favorite aspect of this role; is adoption.
-Knowing our kittens and cats have found their furever home, where they can live full happy lives makes everything all worthwhile.
+Knowing our kittens and cats have found their furever home, where they can live full happy lives makes all this hard work worthwhile.
+Every cat deserves a loving home and a human who will give them the best possible life.

 Ashley